 Teach students the difference between healthy and unhealthy foods while reinforcing the positive effects of exercise.
-Teams race to collect healthy and unhealthy beanbags, returning the healthy foods to their own shopping bag while adding unhealthy foods to other teams’ bags.
-Keep your class learning and entertained in this fun, nonstop activity!
+Teams race to collect healthy and unhealthy beanbags, adding the healthy foods to their shopping bag while adding unhealthy foods to other teams’ bags.

-Students are divided into 6 teams, and beanbags are scattered on the other side of the playing area.
-When time begins, students run and grab a beanbag.
-If they get a healthy one, they put it in their bag.
+Divide students into 6 teams and scatter beanbags on the opposite side of the playing area.
+To begin, students run and grab a beanbag.
+If they get a healthy one, they put it in their shopping bag.
 If they get an unhealthy one, they put it in another team’s bag.
-Teams can “burn off” and return the unhealthy beanbag by completing the exercise printed on that bag.
-When time runs out, the team with the healthiest beanbags wins!
+Teams can “burn off” the unhealthy beanbag and return it after completing the exercise printed on that bag.
+When time runs out, the team with the most healthy beanbags wins!

-Instructions provide even more fun variations.
+Included activity instructions provide additional variations.
 For example, you could have the beanbags face down, so students don’t know what they are grabbing right away.

-Included are 100 healthy and unhealthy beanbags, Rainbow® shopping bags, a storage bag, and activity instructions.
+Pack includes 100 healthy and unhealthy beanbags, Rainbow shopping bags, a storage bag, and activity instructions.